emacsway/ascetic/README.markdown

 # Autumn, a Python ORM

 Autumn exists as a super-lightweight Object-relational mapper (ORM) for Python.
+Autumn ORM follows the principle of [KISS](http://en.wikipedia.org/wiki/KISS_principle).
 It’s an alternative to [SQLObject](http://www.sqlobject.org/), [SQLAlchemy](http://www.sqlalchemy.org/), [Storm](https://storm.canonical.com/),
 etc. Perhaps the biggest difference is the automatic population of fields as attributes (see the example below).

 It is released under the MIT License (see LICENSE file for details).